Supporting children when a close relative is dying

 You can explain that when someone is ill, doctors can usually make them better.
-But sometimes the doctors cannot make people better.
+But sometimes the doctors can't make people better.
 People die when their body stops working.
 This might be because they have a very serious illness which has damaged their body, or because they have had a very serious accident.
-Or their body may be worn out because they are very old.
+Or their body might be worn out because they are very old.

 Will mummy / granny come back after she dies?

-It is important that young children know that when someone dies, you cannot do anything to bring them back.
+It is important that young children know that when someone dies, you can't do anything to bring them back.

 Am I going to die as well?

-You shouldn’t dismiss these fears, as they are very real for the child.
+You need to acknowledge these fears, as they are very real for the child.
 Telling a child why someone has died can make them less scared.
 You can also explain that cancer is not catching.
 You can say that most people die when their body stops working because they are old and their bodies get worn out.
 When a young person is ill, doctors can usually make them better.
 It is very unusual for a young person to die.